 Their voice and personality are also recognizable— informative, reassuring, and ready to crack a joke when the right moment arises.

-Similar to many cities in the U.S. over the past year, Dallas was faced with the responsibility to keep its community safe and informed during the pandemic.
+Like many cities in the U.S., Dallas was faced with the responsibility to keep its community safe and informed during the pandemic and subsequent uncertainties.
 Texas metropolitan areas were especially impacted by COVID-19 outbreaks.
-The City of Dallas has been actively sharing safety updates, relief programs, information sessions, feedback opportunities, and much more.
+The City of Dallas actively shared safety updates, relief programs, information sessions, feedback opportunities, and much more.

 The sheer amount of communication that happens between their city departments and the public is hard work on its own, but there's also the fact that Dallas has a wide range of residents with various backgrounds and dominant languages.
 This is an area where DOOH can come in handy.

 The issue: Effectively reaching different populations across the city

 Solution: A strategic mix of large format DOOH and digital in-store

 Municipal marketing campaigns in cities like Dallas have to consider messaging and tone adjustments depending on which audience it's addressing.
 By arranging digital content on street furniture or billboards plus screens in places like gas stations, shopping outlets, or grocery stores, your team can tailor each message according to what works best in that area.

 Audiences have positive reactions to targeted content that speaks to them, and you can increase engagement by making campaigns contextually relevant as well.